Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

 # Cangjie Effect Handlers Tutorial

+These examples should be preceded by a careful reading of the Cangjie effect handlers [tutorial](https://wiki.huawei.com/domains/4014/wiki/10108/WIKI202406273876657).

 ## 1. Simple Example

 To use effects, we must first define a type that inherits from `Command<T>`: